Meadowlarke/Bibliography/Odell2019.md

 ## Conclusion: Manifest Dismantling.

+186: Aldo Leopold on round river, "seeing the marks of death in a community."

+188: Manifest destiny.

-279: Manifest Dismantling: undoing the damage done by progress.
+189/190: Manifest Dismantling: undoing the damage done by progress.

--: Removal of the San Clemente dam.
+190: Removal of the San Clemente dam.

-283: Fukuoka's "do-nothing farming."
+193: Fukuoka's "do-nothing farming."

+194: Fukoka's encounter with a night-heron.

+195: Maintenance.

+196: Peter Berg's project in manifest dismanteling.

+197: Ohlone Save West Berkeley Shellmound and Village Site.

+198: Class, access to parks, and the priveledge of resisting the attention economy.

+200: Abandoning harmony, goal without telos.

+204: "When we pry open the cracks in the concrete we stand to encounter life itself---nothing less and nothing more, as if there could be more."